API Reference

 • dims=nothing: Dimensions to reduce over.
 Options:

-• nothing or :: Reduce over all dimensions (returns scalar or 1-element array)
+• nothing or :: Reduce over all dimensions → scalar

 • g=identity: Post-reduction transformation